- Home

 - SIT Study Abroad

-SIT Study Abroad: South Africa: Intl.
-Relations in the GS
+SIT Study Abroad: South Africa: International Relations

 by: SIT Study Abroad

-Explore non-Western perspectives in the Global South on international relations through lectures, site visits, and internships with diplomats, activists, and intellectuals in South Africa and Mozambique.
+Explore international relations in the Global South through lectures, site visits, and internships with diplomats, activists, and intellectuals in South Africa and Mozambique.
 Study African Union policy, the role of NGOs, and the emergence of BRICS as an alternative power bloc.
-You will visit the Luthuli Museum, former home of Chief Albert Luthuli, the first Black Nobel...
+You will visit the Luthuli Museum, the former home of Chief Albert Luthuli, the first Black Nobel Prize winner, and the h...

 Program Highlights